Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - Contribution to Global Economy

-With over an estimated 212 million LGBTQIA+ individuals living worldwide, many work and contribute to the countries and societies they live within.
-Based on estimates, it is estimated that the global LGBTQIA+ community contribute over 1.4 trillion trillion US dollars each year to the global economy.
-The contribution is significant, and compared to 2020, that amount against the economies of countries, the LGBTQIA+ contribution was equivalent to:
+With over an estimated 217.3 million LGBTQIA+ individuals living worldwide, many work and contribute to the countries and societies they live in.
+Based on estimates, the global LGBTQIA+ community contributes over 1.59 trillion US dollars each year to the global economy.
+The contribution is significant, and compared to 2023, the LGBTQIA+ contribution against the economies of countries was equivalent to:

-That is a range of 6% to 75% of major economies around the world.
+That is a range of 6% to 75% across major economies worldwide.

 RECLAIMING WORDS